JakubJDolezal/VDBforGenAI/README.md

 from transformers import AutoTokenizer, AutoModel from VDBforGenAI import VectorDatabase

-# Initialize the tokenizer and encoder
+[//]: # ( Initialize the tokenizer and encoder)
 tokenizer = AutoTokenizer.from_pretrained('bert-base-uncased')
 encoder = AutoModel.from_pretrained('bert-base-uncased')

-# Initialize the VectorDatabase
+[//]: # ( Initialize the VectorDatabase)
-vdb = VectorDatabase(['some text'], encoder=encoder, tokenizer=tokenizer)
+vdb = VectorDatabase( encoder=encoder, tokenizer=tokenizer)

 ```
-Similarly, you can pass your own encoder as a torch model.
+Similarly, you can pass your own encoder as a torch model if you provide a tokenizer and the 0th output is the encoding.